Room-11/CVBacklogUI/README.md

 ===========
 Head over to the bugs listing. and if you want to take on a bug please do.

+To get a debug dump add this query to the URL `?debug` for API or `?chatroom&debug` for Chatroom.

 Coding Style
 ===========